If you want to use fitness training to improve golf, GYROTONIC® training has the tools.

 1. Eliminate your slouch, desk jockeys.
 (Balanced Arch)

 Golf Digest: In order to hit the ball solidly, many golf instructors emphasize the importance of remaining in your address posture as you swing through the impact zone.
 But if you think about, trying to maintain your posture probably isn’t a good idea if the posture you’re in at address isn’t very good to begin with.
 Unless you consciously work at it and give yourself reminders, you’ll soon find yourself sitting with your shoulders rounded, your chest closed in, and your glute (butt) muscles deactivated.
 This all-too-familiar posture eventually manifests into the way you stand over the ball and swing the club.

 There is no GYROTONIC® exercise that fails to address proper and healthy posture.
-So let’s look at the roots, the GYROTONIC®/GYROKINESIS® Arch & Curl.
+So let’s look at the roots, the Arch & Curl that is central to Gyrotonic and GYROKINESIS® training.
 Specifically, we’re looking at the balanced arch, as shown above.
 In the balanced arch, you maintain a “shoulders over hips” position, which is an important aspect of a proper address position.
 With your fingers interlaced behind your neck and elbows high, you’re strengthening your shoulder girdle muscles along with the extensors of the spine, as well as actively opening the chest and anterior shoulder muscles.
 In addition, you’re narrowed at the pelvis, engaging your hip abductors (the gluteus medius and minimus) which are vital in maintaining your address position without the knees falling in, the pelvis going into a “tucked” position or the height of the torso from the ground decreasing (known as “dipping” in golf terms).

 2. Opening the hamstrings (Scissors)